10 Times Demi Moore Looked Smokin’ Hot On The Red Carpet

 Back in 2010, Moore stunned in a nude-hued, strapless, ruffled Versace gown at the 82nd annual Academy Awards.
 She paired the look with some flashy jewelry and a pair of gold, open-toed heels.

-Although she was not nominated for any awards that year, her status as a bankable actress meant that she simply couldn’t not be invited to the Oscars.
+Although she was not nominated for any awards that year, her status as a bankable actress meant that she simply had to be invited to the Oscars.

 In Royal Blue At The 13th Annual Costume Designers Guild Awards